lacyyy/DZSimulator/docs/optimization-ideas.md

 - Reduce DZSim's overlay lag when connected to csgo
     - Really bad lag seems to be caused by the server not being able to keep up.
 Does `host_thread_mode 1` help?
 This command is hidden in CSGO (https://github.com/saul/cvar-unhide)
         - Does this allow to periodically send `getpos` at a higher frequency into the console for a smoother overlay?
 Right now spamming getpos is only effective when sent at 64 Hz.
+- Web version:
+    - Does the DZSimulator browser tab always have high CPU usage, even when not selected/minimized?
+Is this avoidable?

 ### RAM USAGE REDUCTION:
 - Reduce RAM usage, especially peak usage